freqtrade/freqtrade/docs/data-analysis.md

 You can analyze the results of backtests and trading history easily using Jupyter notebooks.
 A sample notebook is located at `user_data/notebooks/analysis_example.ipynb`.
 For usage instructions, see [jupyter.org](https://jupyter.org/documentation).

+*Pro tip - Don't forget to start a jupyter notbook server from within your conda or venv environment or use [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels)*

 ## Example snippets

 ### Load backtest results into a pandas dataframe